CERN/CAiMIRA/README.md

 A risk assessment tool which simulates the airborne spread of the SARS-CoV-2 virus for space managers.

-### CARA Expert App
+### CAiMIRA Expert App

-A tool to interact with various parameters of the CARA model.
+A tool to interact with various parameters of the CAiMIRA model.

 ## Disclaimer

-CARA has not undergone review, approval or certification by competent authorities, and as a result, it cannot be considered as a fully endorsed and reliable tool, namely in the assessment of potential viral emissions from infected hosts to be modelled.
+CAiMIRA has not undergone review, approval or certification by competent authorities, and as a result, it cannot be considered as a fully endorsed and reliable tool, namely in the assessment of potential viral emissions from infected hosts to be modelled.

 The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and non-infringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-## Running CARA locally
+## Running CAiMIRA locally

-The easiest way to run a version of CARA Calculator is to use docker.
-A pre-built image of CARA is made available at https://gitlab.cern.ch/cara/cara/container_registry.
+The easiest way to run a version of CAiMIRA Calculator is to use docker.
+A pre-built image of CAiMIRA is made available at https://gitlab.cern.ch/cara/cara/container_registry.
-In order to run cara locally with docker, run the following:
+In order to run CAiMIRA locally with docker, run the following:

     $ docker run -it -p 8080:8080 gitlab-registry.cern.ch/cara/cara/calculator

-This will start a local version of CARA, which can be visited at http://localhost:8080/.
+This will start a local version of CAiMIRA, which can be visited at http://localhost:8080/.

 ## Development guide

-CARA is also mirrored to Github if you wish to collaborate on development and can be found at: https://github.com/CERN/cara
+CAiMIRA is also mirrored to Github if you wish to collaborate on development and can be found at: https://github.com/CERN/cara

-### Installing CARA in editable mode
+### Installing CAiMIRA in editable mode

 ```
 pip install -e .   # At the root of the repository